 World Nomads

-Popular with adventurous travellers, World Nomads covers cruise travel on its Explorer plan.
-Particularly well-suited for Kiwis combining a cruise with other travel or adventure activities at ports of call.
+Popular with adventurous travellers, World Nomads covers cruise travel on their Explorer plan.
+Particularly well suited for Australians combining a cruise with other travel or adventure activities at ports of call along the route.

 Cruise cover on Explorer plan